-104. Five (5) vulnerable households will be given a one-time cash compensation of \$100 as per entitlement matrix, on top of compensation for permanent loss of land use, and will be entitled to rehabilitation assistance.
+105. Five (5) households can be considered as vulnerable, but vulnerability of these 5 households to get one-time cash compensation will be verified during DMS.
+Each vulnerable household will be given a one-time cash compensation of \$100 as per entitlement matrix, on top of assistance for permanent loss of land use, and will be entitled to rehabilitation assistance.